- Evidence-based psychosocial interventions for youth

 How I Make a Difference in Research and Civic Engagement:

 Daly and his lab members in the Pediatric and Child Adolescent Psychology lab (PCAP) make a difference by engaging in clinical research that supports those youth most in need but least likely to receive evidence-based behavioral health services.
 Daly and his team study and provide services to underserved children in the community setting where they spend most of their waking hours: the classroom.
 Our team thoughtfully partners and collaborates with adults who are frequently the most important influences in a child’s life: their caregivers and teachers.
 Daly and his team are committed to making a difference in the lives of youth by designing and delivering interventions that enhance social skills and behavioral competencies in order to promote positive developmental outcomes and healthy adjustment.

-Brian P. Daly, PhD, is a clinical child and adolescent psychologist specializing in the assessment and treatment of children with a chronic illness, evaluation of adolescent health risk behaviors, development and evaluation of evidence-based psychosocial evaluations for youth, and delivery of mental health promotion in schools.
-He received an undergraduate degree in psychology from Boston College in Chestnut Hill, MA.
+Brian P. Daly, PhD, is a clinical child and adolescent psychologist specializing in the development and evaluation of evidence-based psychosocial evaluations for youth, delivery of mental health promotion in schools, assessment and treatment of children with a chronic illness, and evaluation of adolescent health risk behaviors, He received an undergraduate degree in psychology from Boston College in Chestnut Hill, MA.
 Following the completion of his doctorate in counseling psychology from Loyola University in Chicago, he completed a clinical internship in child psychology at the VA Maryland Health Care System/University of Maryland School of Medicine Psychology Internship Consortium.
 Subsequently, he completed a postdoctoral fellowship in pediatric psychology at Temple University Health Sciences Center.